Aucuba obcordata

 What's the taxonomical classification of Aucuba obcordata?

 Aucuba obcordata belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
-Its taxonomic progression continues through the order Garryales and the family Garryaceae.
-Finally, the plant is placed within the genus Aucuba, with its specific identification being the species obcordata.
+Within the class Equisetopsida, it is further categorized into the subclass Magnoliidae.
+This plant follows the taxonomic order Garryales and is a member of the family Garryaceae.
+Its classification is completed within the genus Aucuba, specifically identifying it as the species obcordata.

 | Taxonomic Rank | Classification |